krigjo25/Databases/HospitalManagementSystem/readme.md

 ### About the Developer

-kristoffer Gjøsund, born in 94, Norway, part the time goes to python, SQL otherwise, Gym and living life as a human
+Kristoffer Gjøsund, born in 94, Norway, part the time goes to python, SQL otherwise, Gym and living life as a human being.

 ### Project info

-The idea of HospitalManageSystem is to create a back-end system which lets the personel to add and modify the patient journal
+The idea of HospitalManageSystem is to create a back-end system which lets the personel to add and modify the patientjournal

     project start :<br>
         01.01-22

    Last Update :<br>
-        24.02-22
+        05.04-22

     Finished : <br>
         dd.mm-yy